 So, Does Strength Training Have No Effect on Metabolism?

-Some quick math will show you that if someone loses ten pounds of fat and replaces them with pure muscle, they’ll burn 40 extra calories each day.
+Some quick math will show you that if someone loses ten pounds of fat and replaces them with pure muscle (which is pretty much the idea behind running for weight gain), they’ll burn 40 extra calories each day.
 And while this number doesn’t seem that high, it still can make a major difference over time.